 The pattern includes sizes XS to 5XL and involves creating four panels (front, back, and two sleeves) that are sewn together.

-The sweater is designed with a relaxed fit and the broken shell stitch for a textured look.
+Designed with a relaxed fit, the broken shell stitch used gives a textured look.

 The free pattern includes detailed instructions, material lists, and special stitch guides.